StefanoAnzolut/business-guide/source/integrations/sign-onedrive-sharepoint.rst

 - After all invited parties have signed the document, the signed copy will be saved next to the original document

 Can't find the signed document next to the original?
-Please look for the folder **Signed with Skribble Electronic Signature**.
+Look for the folder **Signed with Skribble Electronic Signature**.
 It is located in your personal OneDrive.

 You can also download signed documents in your Skribble account on my.skribble.com.